 The Redwood Coast Region is at a critical crossroads.
-The complex challenges of the last few years have forever changed how we operate and highlighted some of our most challenging issues throughout Del Norte, Humboldt, Lake, Mendocino and adjacent Tribal lands.
+The complex challenges of the last few years have forever changed how we operate and highlighted some of our most challenging issues throughout Humboldt, Del Norte, and adjacent Tribal lands.
 Alongside these challenges, we’ve also seen some new opportunities to grow and thrive that could have a lasting positive impact for generations to come.

-Leadership Redwood Coast will center on empowering diverse individuals throughout Del Norte, Humboldt, Lake, Mendocino and adjacent Tribal lands with the tools, connections, and insight they need to effect equitable and innovative change.
-Through transformative leadership development, immersive experiences throughout our four counties, and ongoing conversations rooted in candor and optimism, participating leaders will gain the tools, connections, and insight they need to effect equitable and innovative change throughout the Redwood Coast.
+Leadership Redwood Coast will center on empowering diverse individuals throughout Humboldt, Del Norte, and adjacent Tribal lands with the tools, connections, and insight they need to effect equitable and innovative change.
+Through transformative leadership development, immersive experiences throughout our two counties, and ongoing conversations rooted in candor and optimism, participating leaders will gain the tools, connections, and insight they need to effect equitable and innovative change throughout the Redwood Coast.

-This annual program will guide a cohort of 30 diverse leaders through leadership development training as well as in-person excursions throughout our four counties.
-Throughout the nine months, leaders will broaden their understanding of our region’s critical opportunities and complex challenges.
+This annual program will guide a cohort of 30 diverse leaders through leadership development training as well as in-person excursions throughout our two counties.
+Throughout the five months, leaders will broaden their understanding of our region’s critical opportunities and complex challenges.

 Through this Regional Leadership Program, We Will: